timeblock4228waterphone/Time-anchor/README.md

 This is a map for where you are.

 A There is an AM and PM.
-You look where you are.

-B . it is the 12 number 3 by 4 grid
+You look where you are. the is even number and odd number the even number is underlined B . it is the 12 number 3 by 4 grid but you can add 3 hours by lookind down in the collum.

 C You round down to the closest 15 minute

-D this one 3 different ways to look at to look it at those two files are CCO 1(public domain)
+D this one 3 different ways to look at to look it at

+those three files are CCO 1(public domain)

 no right reserved meaning